-The Special Committee should meet and review as and when a fraud involving an amount of ₹1 crore and above comes to light.
-Further, it is desirable that a meeting of the Special Committee should be convened once a quarter, to deliberate on the progress of the prevention initiatives, staff accountability and progress of investigation by the police authorities and recoveries if any, in such cases.
 Most retail cyber frauds and electronic banking frauds would be of values less than ₹1 crore and hence may not attract the necessary attention of the Special Committee of the Board.
-Since these frauds are large in number and have the potential to reach large proportions, it is recommended that the Special Committee of the Board be briefed separately on this to keep them aware of the proportions of the fraud and the steps taken by the bank to mitigate them.
-The Special Committee should specifically monitor the progress of the mitigating steps taken by the bank in case of electronic frauds and the efficacy of the same in containing fraud numbers and values.
+Since these frauds are large in number and have the potential to reach large proportions, it is imperative that the Special Committee of the Board be briefed separately on this to keep them aware of the proportions of the fraud, modus operandi and the steps taken by the bank to mitigate them.
+The Special Committee should specifically monitor and review the progress of the mitigating steps taken by the bank in case of electronic frauds and the efficacy of the same in containing fraud numbers and values at least on a quarterly basis.